ERM and ILS

 As Fournie (2020) notes, the electronic resource market is consolidating into a few heavyweights.
 Yet this trend does not have to force libraries into solutions that lead to vendor lock-in or acceptance of walled gardens.
 As such, there has been a growing interest in open-source alternatives, especially among libraries seeking more customizable solutions.
 In the process, Fournie (2020) describes two ERM solutions: Coral and Folio.
 The author's descriptions are helpful in understanding what these two software solutions are capable of providing.

 The readings by Miller, Sharp, and Jones (2014) and Bahnmaier, Sherfey, and Hatfield (2020) provides context about how these technologies impact librarianship.
 Miller et al. (2014) describe a case study that shows how electronic resources have impacted organizational structure, job titles, budgets, and more.
-Likewise Bahnmaier et al. (2020) discuss aspects of this and reflect on various changes in library staffing and how this raises the importance of the library-vendor relationship.
+Likewise Bahnmaier et al. (2020) discuss aspects of this and reflect on changes in library staffing and how this raises the importance of the library-vendor relationship.

 Conclusion